Configure scenario settings

 Setting more cycles can be useful when you want to prevent connection interruption to a third-party service and assure that all records are processed within the one scenario run.

-For more information on polling triggers, see Polling triggers in Types of modules.
+For more information on polling triggers, see Polling triggers in the article Module overview.

-For more information on instant triggers, see Instant triggers in Types of modules.
+For more information on instant triggers, see Instant triggers in the article Module overview.

 Examples: Workfront > Watch record watches for new issues that come in, and Workfront >Convert object converts the new request into a project and assigns it the appropriate template.